autobrr/autobrr.com/docs/configuration/authentication.md

 The built-in authentication is enabled by default and uses a username/password combination.
 When you first access autobrr, you'll be prompted to create an account.

+autobrr supports a single user account.
+If you need more identities, use an OIDC provider; all logins share the same autobrr instance and data.

+## Sessions

+Sessions last 30 days and are automatically extended while in use (renewal happens when a session is within 7 days of expiring).
+The **Remember me** checkbox on the login page, checked by default, controls whether the session cookie persists across browser restarts.

+Sessions are stored in the database, so they survive autobrr restarts.
+Logging out destroys the session server-side.

 ## OpenID Connect (OIDC)

 autobrr supports OIDC authentication for integration with external identity providers like [Authentik](https://goauthentik.io/), [Authelia](https://www.authelia.com/), [Pocket-ID](https://github.com/stonith404/pocket-id), and more.